Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Unfortunately, the Optoma X341 only has vertical keystone correction.
 This limits your ability to make fine adjustments to the projector’s placement and forces you to place the projector precisely for optimum viewing.
 Most reviewers had no problem with the projection distance on the Optoma X341, but there are some that found this projector needed to be placed much too far back to be useful.
 In the case of an office or classroom setting, this projector will need to be about 13 to 15 feet back for an eight-foot screen.

 The superior lamp life on the Optoma X341 projector is really what sets it apart from the competition.
 Optoma boasts that the lamp will last a full 10000 hours in ECO mode, which blows away the lamp life of similarly priced projectors.
-Though this projector is not sold as an outdoor unit and should be taken care of as such, many reviewers were successful using the Optoma X341 outdoors.
-If you want a projector with a 20000-hour lamp life that should last the life span of the projector, try the Optoma ML750.
+Though this projector is not sold as an outdoor unit and should be taken care of, many reviewers successfully used the Optoma X341 outdoors.
+If you want a projector with a 20000-hour lamp life that should last the projector’s life span, try the Optoma ML750.

 The Optoma X341 is a good projector that is sure to meet the needs of an entertainment junky or business person, though there are better and less expensive projectors out there.
 What really sets this unit apart is its projected 10000-hour lamp life.
 Outside of that, the picture quality is great but no better than other projectors we’ve reviewed, and the built-in speakers are mostly useless.
 The Optoma X341 is a fine projector, just not a great one.